 The group started out as the Central Kentucky Genealogical Society.
 Less than one year later, the group would transform into the Kentucky Genealogical Society.

 Shelby further described the group’s activities and accomplishments.
 Even the young organization knew that vital records and other historical artifacts were needed to support the genealogical studies.

 The first projects included gathering important Kentucky records and documentation:

 - Cataloging tombstone inscriptions for 74 cemeteries in Franklin County

 - Collecting a list of Kentucky surnames being researched

 - Transcribing and indexing the 1850 Fayette County Kentucky census

 - Collecting genealogies and family lines to share

-The group was also active in advertising themselves to local media, Kentucky county historical societies, and libraries.
+The society was also active in advertising themselves to local media, Kentucky county historical societies, and libraries.
 The first issue of Bluegrass Roots was established and mailed to the membership.